KingCrimson5lyfe/game/MUSIC.md

 ALSO, if you'd like to have your music put into the game, PLEASE put it onto github under the resources folder and commit the file.

 Remember: I WILL be listening to every song you e-mail/ put onto the resources folder.
 So do your best, and have fun with your musical talents.

+> Note from Josh: All music _must_ be uploaded to GitHub in the `resources/` folder!
+We will also be compiling the final music into an album and putting it on Soundcloud.
+Enjoy!